Yuanzhuangac/academicblog/content/project/Actuarial-modelling/index.md

 ## 2. 第一课：R语言 A First Course of R
 - Install R：Use [this](https://yuanzhuang.xyz/uploads/Install_R.pdf) file and do it step by step!
-- Beamer used during the course: [download](https://yuanzhuang.xyz/uploads/BasicR.pdf)
+- [Beamer](https://yuanzhuang.xyz/uploads/BasicR.pdf) used during the course